hiitsherby/pick-poke/README.md

-# simple React app made using PokeApi https://www.pokeapi.co/
+# Pick your POKEMON with pick-poke
-#### This app is made using ReactJS with AJAX and allow you to get a random Pokemon.
+#### This app is made using ReactJS with AJAX and PokeApi https://www.pokeapi.co/.
+It allows you to get a random Pokemon.
 #### Demo Link: https://secure-brook-57619.herokuapp.com